Relative impacts of different grade-scales on student success in introductory physics: Background

+There is some discussion in the physics education literature describing the process of using different rubrics that are attached to a set of numeric values such as in standards-based grading \cite{Beatty2013, Rundquist2012, Zimmerman2017}, but these papers focus primarily on the process of implementing the grading technique.
+There are no papers, to our knowledge, in PER that investigate the impact of grade-scales, or how numbers are assigned and averaged to create a course grade.
+On the other hand, the broader field of education research has discussed grading and grade-scales more extensively.

+While there exist many practical guides for classroom assessment and grading (i.e. \cite{Wormeli2006, Guskey2014, feldman2018grading}), grading and grade-scales in the K-12 literature are also understudied.
+This may be due to the fact that a robust theory for classroom assessment is currently lacking.
+Both Brookhart \cite{Brookhart2003} and McMillan \cite{mcmillan2013sage} suggest that classroom assessment theory is emergent and that constructs like validity, reliability, and fairness are as important to classroom assessment as they are to measurement assessment theory, but we have yet to discover how to implement them practically at the classroom level.
+McMillan claims that more research is needed to inform classroom assessment theory.
+While theory and research are lacking on classroom grading and grade-scales overall, the issues associated with some aspects of grading are well-documented in the literature.
+These issues and potential solutions are discussed in the remainder of this section.

-\section{Percent Scale}
+\subsection{Percent Scale}

-The percent scale (shown in Table \ref{tab1}) is perhaps the most prevalent way of awarding numerical grades to students both in higher education and in the K-12 context in the United States.
-On the percent scale, 100 is the highest grade students can earn, zero is the lowest, the numbers represent the percent correct, and a value around 65\% is the boundary between passing and failing (see Table \ref{tab1}).
-In general, the basic concept is that the number of points awarded indicates the percent of the assignment that is `correct.'
-So a grade of 85 would mean that 85\% of the assignment is evaluated as correct.
-There is also a somewhat standard way to interpret this numerical grade as a letter grade.
-For example, above 90 is generally a grade of `A', between 80 and 90 is usually considered a `B' etc. Any grade below 60 or 65 on the percent scale is typically considered failing, and a zero is often awarded for missing work.
-There are slight variations of this scale depending on the instructor and/or institutional rules, but any scale where a grade is based on percent and students need to earn more than 50\% of the points to earn a passing grade can be considered percent scale grading.
-Despite it's popularity, there are some notable criticisms of this scale.
+The percent scale (shown in Table \ref{tab1}), which is also sometimes referred to as percent grade, or standard grade, is a common way of awarding numerical grades to students both in higher education and in the K-12 context in the United States.
+On the percent scale, 100 is the highest grade students can earn, zero is the lowest, the numbers represent the percent correct, (or more generally, the percent of points earned), and a value around 60-65\% is the boundary between passing and failing (see Table \ref{tab1}) with the location of this boundary depending upon the instructor and the school.
+There is a way to interpret this numerical grade as a letter grade that is somewhat standard among nationally recognized institutions (e.g. College Board \cite{collegeboard}, National Center for Education Statistics \cite{nces}).
+For example, above 90 is generally a grade of `A', between 80 and 90 is usually considered a `B' etc. Grades below 60 on the percent scale are typically considered failing, and a zero is often awarded for missing work.
+There are variations of this scale depending on the instructor and/or institutional rules, but we will consider any grade-scale that is based on percent (either out of 10 or out of 100 for example) where students need to earn more than 50\% of the points to earn a passing grade, as percent scale grading.
+Because instructors take liberties when they implement any grade-scale we refer to these as specific versions of the common percent scale.
+In Table \ref{tab1} we show the common percent scale, and also share the CLASP10 scale which is a specific version of the common percent scale grading.